Next tour is on Zoom: Thursday 11 March 2021, 5.30pm.

 Booking: Please press here to book with eventbrite.

-This tour is led by Ed Glinert, Manchester tour guide, Penguin author and compiler of the forthcoming Manchester Encyclopaedia.
+This is the Zoom version of the walking led by Ed Glinert, Manchester tour guide, Penguin author and compiler of the forthcoming Manchester Encyclopaedia.
 Glinert has conducted enormous amounts of recent research into the entire Peterloo story, as well as working with both the campaigning journalist extraordinaire Paul Foot (author of Red Shelley) and Mike Leigh, director of the Peterloo film.

 The Peterloo Massacre of 16 August 1819 is the most dramatic incident in English political history.
 Sabre-wielding troops charged 60,000 Mancunians at a rally called to lower the price of bread and demand the vote.
 More than a dozen people died and some 650 were injured.